Back in the day… (used to vs would)

 WARM-UP AND GRAMMAR

 This lesson begins with a warm-up.
 Students look at different categories (e.g. a film, a food, a game) and give an example from their childhood for each.
 They explain their choice.
-Moving on, students look at leisure activities (e.g. play with building blocks, go skateboarding, play chess) and discuss questions about their childhood.
-Afterwards, they watch part of a video (to 02:20) where people discuss things they did when they were children.
-Students tick the activities from the previous task they hear.
-Next, they match pairs of sentences from the video that were said by the same speaker.
+Moving on, students look at leisure activities (e.g. play outside with friends, jump over obstacles on a bike) and discuss questions about their childhood.
+Afterwards, they watch part of a video (02:25-04:31) where a speaker talks about his childhood in the 1970s in the US.
+Students match statements with the activties from the previous task.
+Next, they complete gaps in sentences from the video.
 Students then watch the video again to check their answers.
 After that, they look at examples of used to and would in sentences and complete a table with √ or X to show the use of each structure.

 GRAMMAR PRACTICE AND DISCUSSION